rerdavies/pipedal/README.md

 incorrectly.

 You will need to add your userid to the pipedal_d group if you plan to share the /var/pipedal directory.

+     sudo usermod -a -G pipedal_d *youruserid*

-You can avoid all of this, by configuring the debug instance to use a data folder in your home directory.
+Or you can avoid all of this, by configuring the debug instance to use a data folder in your home directory.
 Edit `debugConfig/config.json`:

     {